ajithcravi/Smart-Watch/README.md

 ![Stop Watch](images/StopWatch.png)

-8.CLickon the start button to start, stop to stop and lap button to count lap.
+8. Clickon the start button to start, stop button to stop and lap button to count lap.

 ![Lap](images/Lap.png)